 7. Construction contracts to which this Act applies

-(1) This Act applies to a construction contract entered into after this Act comes into operation.
+(1) This Act applies to a construction contract entered into after this Act comes into operation and before the Building and Construction Industry (Security of Payment) Act 2021 section 22 comes into operation.

 (2) This Act applies to a construction contract —